Nostalgia (video game): Reception

 Nostalgia received "average" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one eight, and one seven, for a total of 30 out of 40.

+GameZone gave the game 8.8 out of 10, saying, "Playing Nostalgia is a joy, plain and simple, in a way that too few RPGs are anymore.
+It’s a game that can make you feel like a fresh-faced kid, stepping out into a world of excitement and adventure for the first time – and let me tell you, it’s a good feeling."
+Will Herring of GamePro gave it three-and-a-half stars out of five, saying that he "couldn't help but feel that he'd played this JRPG somewhere before."

-The game had a modest sales start during its original release in Japan, selling 7,930 copies in its first week.
+The game had a modest sales start during its original release in Japan, selling 7,930 units in its first week.